jdupak/diploma-thesis/src/00_thesis.md

 This section describes how the analysis evolved, gradually rejecting less memory-safe programs.
 Rustc started with lexical (scope-based analysis), followed by the first non-lexical (CFG-based) analysis, which is being extended by the Polonius project.
 This section strongly builds upon RFC 2094[@rfc2094nll], which introduced non-lexical borrow checking to Rust.
 Examples from the RFC are presented in this section.

 The simplest variant of borrow checker is based on stack variable scopes.
-A reference is valid from the point in the program (here in terms of statements and expressions) where it is created until the end of the current scope.
+A reference is valid from the point in the program, in terms of statements and expressions, where it is created until the end of the current scope.
 This approach can be extended to handle some common programming patterns as special cases.
 For example, when a reference is created in function parameters, it is valid until the end of the function call.

 > ```rust
 > {